HI.

 I certainly found my niche in paleobiology!

 Aside from that, I have many passions that drive me and shape who I am.
-One of my goals is to nurture an inclusive and diverse environment within the realm of geosciences -- our discipline is the least diverse in all of STEM.
-To my knowledge, I am the first female Saudi paleontologist, so I aim to be one of the many hands that work toward changing that.
+One of my goals is in student outreach within the realm of geosciences.
+To my knowledge, I am the first female Saudi paleontologist.
 I also draw digitally and with charcoal, and sometimes use that for science.
-The magnum opus of my creative endeavors is a fantasy novel I am in the works of writing and hope to publish someday.
+The magnum opus of my creative endeavors is a high fantasy novel I am in the works of writing and hope to publish someday, and incorporates elements of geology into it!

 Education